-You know getting plenty of sleep is essential for overall health.
-Snoozing for the recommended six to eight hours a night not only keeps you energized for the day but also can help you lose weight.
+You already know that getting enough sleep each night is essential for overall health.
+Snoozing for the recommended six to eight hours every evening keeps you energized for the day and helps you lose weight.
 But even if you go to bed early, get your full eight hours, and wake up at a reasonable time, you could still spend your day feeling constantly tired and lethargic.

-It could be chronic fatigue, a complicated disorder that still has doctors stumped: there’s no test for it, and the only symptoms are feeling tired all the time, weakness, and muscle and joint pain.
+There are a variety of reasons you're always tired.
+It could be chronic fatigue, a complicated disorder in which you feel weak and tired all the time and experience muscle and joint pain.
 But before your doctor delivers a chronic fatigue diagnosis, he or she must rule out a number of other medical disorders.
-Here are some of the biggest medical and lifestyle reasons why you’re tired all the time.
-And to up your energy levels, be sure to avoid the 40 Habits that Make You Sick and Fat.
+Here are some of the biggest medical and lifestyle reasons you might be tired all the time.
+And to boost your energy, be sure to avoid the 40 Habits that Make You Sick and Fat.

-If you find yourself frequently tired throughout the day, it could be from anemia, a blood disorder that occurs when there aren't enough healthy red blood cells to carry oxygen from your lungs to cells and tissues.
+If you find yourself frequently tired throughout the day, there's a chance you might have anemia.
+Anemia is a blood disorder that occurs when there aren't enough healthy red blood cells to carry oxygen from your lungs to your cells and tissues.
 Although some forms of anemia are hereditary, the most common form is iron-deficiency anemia, which can occur when someone doesn't eat enough iron in his or her diet.

-Depression, which affects 350 million people worldwide, is a complicated mental illness that can be linked to a number of genetic and environmental factors, including a family history of mental illness, poor diet, and lack of exercise.
-Although overwhelming sadness lasting longer than two weeks is the major symptom of depression, this mental disorder also affects people physically, including increased fatigue, aches, and trouble sleeping.
+Depression, which affects 350 million people worldwide, is a mental illness that's linked to a number of genetic and environmental factors, including a family history of mental illness, poor diet, and lack of exercise.
+Although overwhelming sadness lasting longer than two weeks is a major symptom of depression, this mental disorder also affects people physically.
+People who are depressed have increased fatigue, aches, and trouble sleeping.
 If you notice any of these symptoms, visit your doctor or a psychiatrist for a proper diagnosis.

 If you're tired all the time, it might seem counterproductive to hit the gym.
 After all, a tough workout can seriously wipe you out.
-But working out can also give you more lasting, all-day energy—exercise stimulates new mitochondria to be made in your cells, which increases overall energy at the cellular level.
+But working out can also give you more lasting, all-day energy—exercise stimulates your cells to produce new mitochondria.
+This increases overall energy at the cellular level.

-In fact, a study published in the journal Psychotherapy and Psychosomatics found that sedentary adults who performed low and moderate exercise for six weeks had decreased feelings of fatigue.
+In fact, a study published in the journal Psychotherapy and Psychosomatics found that sedentary adults who performed low and moderate exercise for six weeks feel less fatigued.
 Something as simple as a walk around the neighborhood for 30 minutes can stimulate energy.
-So lace up your walking shoes and get some regular physical activity to reap all the healthy benefits.
+So lace up your walking shoes and get some regular physical activity to reap all the health benefits.

 Chronic tiredness is one of the first indicators that someone might have diabetes, along with being thirsty all the time, hunger, and frequent urination.
 Visit your doctor to get your blood sugar levels tested with a fasting plasma glucose test or an oral glucose tolerance test.

-Your thyroid, the butterfly-shaped gland in your neck, secretes two major hormones that control major bodily functions (such as how you use energy, regular body temperature, and digest food), and organs (including the heart, brain, liver, kidneys, and skin).
-So when your thyroid doesn't work properly, it throws your hormones out of whack and can seriously mess with your energy levels.
+Your thyroid, the butterfly-shaped gland in your neck, secretes two major hormones that control major bodily functions and organs.
+From regulating body temperature to managing the heart and brain, your thyroid plays a big role in maintaining good health.
+So when your thyroid doesn't work properly, it throws your hormones out of whack.
+This could be one of the many reasons you're always tired.

-If you have an underactive thyroid, or hypothyroidism, it means your body isn't getting enough thyroid hormone, and your cells don't get that "get going" signal leading to sluggishness.
+If you have an underactive thyroid, also known as hypothyroidism, it means your body isn't getting enough thyroid hormones, and your cells don't get that "get going" signal, which leads to sluggishness.
 Chronic fatigue is one of the 10 Signs You Have an Underactive Thyroid, along with weight gain, high cholesterol, and a lower sex drive.
 Be sure to visit your doctor to get your thyroid checked with a simple blood test.